 Ervin Scholars may receive full-tuition scholarships with a $2,500 stipend or partial-tuition scholarships.
 The scholarship is renewed each year for the duration of the degree program, provided you progress academically and uphold the high standards of character required of scholars.

 If selected as an Ervin Scholar, students will participate in variety of opportunities as part of the program, including a special orientation to WashU, meetings with university and community leaders, academic support and advising, and events with other Ervin Scholars and the program’s administrators.
 Ervin Scholars are also expected to engage in organizations and activities on campus, and in service projects in the community.

 For more information, visit the John B Ervin Scholars Program website.

-The Ervin Scholars Program is open to only U.S. citizens and permanent residents.
-Students admitted into any of WashU’s undergraduate divisions may apply for the Ervin Scholars Program.
-A separate application and additional letter of recommendation are required.
+The Ervin Scholars Program is open to only U.S. Citizens, permanent residents, and undocumented or DACA students living in the U.S. Students admitted into any of WashU’s undergraduate divisions may apply for the Ervin Scholars Program.

-- Write a brief answer (150 words) to the following question:
+- Write a short essay (maximum 250 words) on the following topic:

-- Write a short essay (250 words) on the following topic:
+- Write a short essay (maximum 200 words) to the following question:

 John B. Ervin